 Enchiladas come together quite quickly and they freeze rather well, so I made a few individual pans to freeze for One-Man TV Dinners.
 As we enter hockey season next month, it will be great for my son and hubs to grab them when they come home.

 You will want to keep a few pans of these Turkey and Black Bean Enchiladas in your freezer, too.
+Love Mexican food?
+Be sure to check out these 60+ Budget-Friendly Mexican Dinner Ideas.

 Turkey and Black Bean Enchiladas